Astra-Gal/Hair_Goals_React_Spring/README.md

 # Hair Goals

- This initial version has been built over 5 days by myself ([Giulia Galastro](https://github.com/Astra-Gal)), [Angelo Di Massimo](https://github.com/ange47rm), [Laura Almasi](https://github.com/Iyolya) and [Rhiannon Wilson](https://github.com/RhiannonAW123).
+This collaborative project grew out of my trials and tribulations trying to grow my hair over the pandemic!
+The initial version has been built over 5 days by myself ([Giulia Galastro](https://github.com/Astra-Gal)), [Angelo Di Massimo](https://github.com/ange47rm), [Laura Almasi](https://github.com/Iyolya) and [Rhiannon Wilson](https://github.com/RhiannonAW123).

-## Firstly, what's with the horse on the front page?!
+### Firstly, what's with the horse on the front page?!
-Human hair is political, and we were keen to avoid making anyone feel excluded on the basis of race or gender
+Human hair is political, and we were keen to avoid making anyone feel excluded on the basis of race or gender... also, this horse has great hair!
+The mobile version features a hare instead because puns.

 ## The Brief

-This collaborative project grew out of my trials and tribulations trying to grow my hair over the pandemic!
-Here's the brief we wrote for the MVP:
 * A user can enter a length measurement, and see a projection (initially as a string) of how their hair will grow over time based on the average one centimetre a month
 * A user can specify their goal length, and the app will calculate (based on the average growth rate) how long it will take to reach the goal
 * A user can add update their hair length after taking new measurements, and the app will adjust how long it will take to reach their goal